ReshmaNov1995/Python/Control Statements.md

 ## Conditional Statement
   - if
   - if else
-  - el if
+  - elif

 ## Looping Statement
   - for
   - while

  ## Jumping Statement
   - break
   - continue